GothenburgBitFactory/timewarrior/README.md

 * cmake
 * make
 * C++ compiler, currently gcc 4.7+ or clang 3.3+ for full C++11 support
-* Python, for running the testsuite
+* Python 3, for running the testsuite

 There are two ways to retrieve the Timewarrior sources: